The Superintendent Who’s Changing the Trajectory of Lives

 Such is the case with Sharon I. Byrdsong, Ed.D.
-(SOE, ’08).
-Recognized for improving academic outcomes and closing achievement gaps, this Regent alumna was recently appointed superintendent of schools for Norfolk Public Schools in Norfolk, Virginia.
+(EDU ’08).
+Recognized for improving academic outcomes and closing achievement gaps, this Regent alum was recently appointed acting superintendent of schools for Norfolk Public Schools in Norfolk, Virginia.

 Overseeing a school district of 30,000+ students, Byrdsong acknowledges the tremendous responsibility that’s been entrusted to her: “I take my position very seriously.
 I have the ability to change the trajectory of a student’s life.
 There’s a lot on my shoulders.
 Decisions I make not only impact the student, but families to come and the community at large.”

 Norfolk Public Schools hired nearly 400 new teachers in 2019, and Byrdsong had the opportunity to speak to the new teachers during their orientation: “It’s important to everyone for our schools and students to thrive.
 When they thrive, the community thrives. … You can’t do this work alone.
 You have to work together as a team.”